 As we were driving on another road, we looked at the intersection ahead and there were oncoming cars directly across from us!!
 There were no policemen or signs, just cars!
 A block later, we saw there was a construction vehicle taking up two lanes, so traffic was being diverted into our lanes.
 We were able to dodge the oncoming cars, but not sure what happened to the cars behind us!

 Missionaries at the Adenta district meeting.
 The district leader, Elder Dekaye, stuck out his tongue!!
 Be assured, however, that he conducted the meeting with dignity.
-Elder Kallon, behind Stan with his thumb up, is from Ivory Coast and a French speaker with very limited English skills.
+Elder Kasuku, behind Stan with his thumb up, is from Ivory Coast and a French speaker with very limited English skills.
 He has only been in the mission field a few weeks.
 During his testimony he got very emotional and could not speak.
 (Elder Dekaye tenderly got up out of his seat and put his arm around him).
-Elder Kallon expressed that he had been very frustrated about not being able to understand investigators when they spoke and had prayed diligently for the "gift of tongues".
+Elder Kasuku expressed that he had been very frustrated about not being able to understand investigators when they spoke and had prayed diligently for the "gift of tongues".
 He feels like his prayers have been answered and expressed gratitude that he can now know what people are saying, probably better than we do!

 Elder Burdick, kneeling in the front of the group, is from Oregon and his Stake President was on our temple shift at the Portland Oregon Temple.

 This week we spent evenings transferring our clothes, food, etc. from our apartment to one across the hall that was formerly occupied by the Sanders.
-They have gone back to the US and the mission wants to install new energy efficient windows before the another senior couple arrives the end of July.
+They have gone back to the US and the mission wants to install new energy efficient windows before the other senior couple arrives the end of July.
 Fortunately, we did not need to move furniture since both apartments have similar items.
 Stan likes the ceramic tile floor rather than the wood parquet that we had.
 However, it easily shows dirt!!